3uer/Cheats-anarhy/README.md

 ## Hi there 👋
 Im 3uer
-This is test repository
-and you can leave
+This is Fast Arhive hacks Lest go (all hack you can download on release channel)